 “But what if I need to foam more than one chemical?”

 This is where the biggest misconceptions come from.
-Foam cannons don’t replace using a wash mitt or brush.
+Regardless of whether you are using a foaming gun vs a foaming cannon, neither product should replace using a wash mitt or brush.
 However, washing with foam can (in some cases) eliminate the need for hand washing.
-A lot of factors come into play here, so I’m going to break down some different scenarios.
+A lot of factors come into play here, so let’s break down some different scenarios.
 If you're looking for the best foam cannon car wash experience, here's what you need to know.

 If your goal is to wash your truck 100% clean with no road grime leftover, it’s time to hand wash.
 After foaming on your favorite truck wash soap, use your wash mitt to gently agitate the soap.
 Besides being super concentrated, truck wash soaps like our Platinum Wash or Wash & Wax are perfect for hand washing since they have a neutral pH and contain lubricants that gently encapsulate the dirt particles to prevent scratches to your paint’s clear coat as your mitt glides across the paint.